newcompany123/Subway_server/README.md

 # MySubway v1.0

-    * Python Version : 3.6.5
-    * Django Version : 2.1.2

-MySubway is an app in which you can save your own recipe of Subway sandwich.\
+MySubway is an app that you can keep your own recipe of Subway sandwich.\
-You can also experience a various type of sandwich recipes registered on the app.\
+You can also try a various type of sandwich recipes registered on the app.\
-Even when you actually visit Subway shop, you can make good use of the app when ordering sandwich.\
+Even when you actually visit Subway, you can make good use of the app when ordering sandwich.\
-Instead of telling the clerk detail information of your sandwich, just show your recipe in MySubway.\
+Instead of being hesitating for yourself telling the clerk each ingredients of your sandwich, just read your saved recipe in MySubway.
-And see how your sandwich is being made.

 <br>

-### Used Skills
+## Used Skills

-* Python, Django, Docker, Nginx
+* Python 3.6.5
+* Django 2.1.2
+  - django-json-secrets 0.1.10
+  - django-debug-toolbar 1.10.1
+  - django-storages 1.6.6
+* Django REST framework 3.8.2
+  - django-filter 2.0.0
-* AWS ELB / Route53 / S3 / RDS (PostgreSQL)
+* AWS

-### Used Django Packages
+  - Elastic Beanstalk
+  - RDS(Relational Database Service)
+  - S3
+  - Route53
+  - ACM (AWS Certificate Manager)
+* Docker, Dockerhub
+* OAuth (Web, iOS, Android)
+  - Facebook Login
+  - Kakao Login
-* django-filter
+* Database
+  - Local(sqlite3)
+  - Production & Dev(postgresql)
-* django-json-secrets
+* Server
+  - Nginx
-* django-debug-toolbar
+* Git
+  - Git Organization
+  - Git Fork Repository
-* djangorestframework
+* etc
+  - Sentry

 <br>
 <br>